 In 2012, Scott and Ruth Osborn teamed up with Ruth’s sister and brother-in-law, Kathleen and Albert Zafonte, to make Fox Run Vineyards exclusively family-owned.
 This set the course for an exciting new chapter.

 If you’ve ever been to Fox Run, you’ve probably met at least one family member.
 It’s not unusual to find Scott pouring wine behind the tasting bar or Ruth helping take orders in the café.
 Scott and Ruth’s daughter, Jessica Worden, is the office manager and behind-the-scenes virtuoso.
 She handles everything from shipping orders to social media and payroll.
 Kathy and Albert jump in and help with various events, like Grapes, Griddles and Wine Club Pick Up Parties.
-Ruth and Kathy’s sister, Dorothy Powell, offers a hand in the kitchen during the summer months.
+Ruth and Kathy’s sister, Dorothy, offers a hand in the kitchen during the summer months.

 As business owners, our family is keenly aware of the impact we have on the community and the environment.
-Our mission at Fox Run Vineyards is reduce our environmental impact through meaningful and consistent changes to our business each year.
+Our mission at Fox Run Vineyards is to reduce our environmental impact through meaningful and consistent changes to our business each year.

 We focus on growing our grapes in a way that meets the needs of the present, without causing damage that we cannot reverse to our land.